 Never reuse or share dosing pens or syringes.
 Dispose of pens and syringes in a puncture-resistant container.
 Ask your doctor or pharmacist how to dispose of the puncture resistant container.

-You may experience a reaction after you inject ofatumumab, usually within 24 hours after your injection.
+You may experience a reaction, usually within 24 hours after your injection.
 This reaction is most likely to occur after your first injection, but could happen at any time during your treatment.
-If you experience any of the following symptoms during or after your injection, tell your doctor immediately: bruising, pain, redness, swelling, or tenderness at the injection site; fever; headache; muscle pain; chills; or tiredness.
+Call your doctor if you experience any of the following symptoms during or after your injection: bruising, pain, redness, swelling, or tenderness at the injection site; fever; headache; muscle pain; chills; or tiredness.

 Before receiving ofatumumab,